A Sense Of Reasoning

 Emily quickly jumped up and called after him, ‘Where are you going? – Joe!‘

 He continued carefully along the slippery bank.
-‘Why should— she care anyway.’
-He hissed to himself, ‘and anyway good riddance.’
+‘Why should — Emily care anyway.’
+He hissed to himself, ‘and anyway, good riddance.’

 She continued to yell after him to wait, but the boy had created an image of her that closely resembled Medusa, and he was eager to make his escape.
 Now, he could only hear the sound of serpents repeatedly lashing at his heels; it just won’t work.

-Just where the brook turned towards the clearing, Emily had slipped and was struggling to remove bramble shoots stuck to her clothes.
+Just where the brook turned towards the clearing, Emily had slipped and struggled to remove bramble shoots stuck to her clothes.

 ‘Now look! – What you’ve made me do.’
 She moaned angrily at him.